Remains of a Byzantine village on the north side of the upper section of Beit Haemek brook. A recommended site for a short hike in the spring time.

 After a short climb you can see a high concentration of the ceramic shreds that are scattered around the site.
 Behind is a hole of one of the cisterns.

-On the south side of the site is an area with a 20M pool and number of structures.
+On the south side of the site is an area with a 20m2 water reservoir and number of structures.

-There are steps that descend down to the bottom of the pool.
+There are steps that descend down to the bottom of the reservoir.

 Near the pool are a number of arched structures.
 These structures were in use during the Ottoman period, and were built over Byzantine period ruins.